PART 32: FREQUENT FLYERS

 “Actually, I even heard Julie, like, voluntarily scheduled herself in for counselling sessions tomorrow,” Chartreuse added.
 “Something that had been recommended by the principal.”

 There was a moment of silence.
 “Well, I guess we’re done with this time trip then,” Elizabeth concluded.
-“I got to see what was going to happen, you got to see travel to the future, everyone will live happily ever after, the end.
-At the risk of sounding trite, when do we go back?”
+“I got to see what was going to happen, you got to see travel to the future, turns out everyone will live happily ever after, the end.
+At the risk of sounding unoriginal, when do we go back?”

 Isabella crossed her arms.
 “No. NO. I don’t like it,” she said bluntly.
 “It’s too perfect.”